andreicozari/cloud-native/README.md

  Minor version is not backward compatible
  Minor version is for implementing features and is backward compatible Patch for fixing bugs (security issues ) / issues and is backward compatible

+ # Add external dependencies:
+    Run go get to add a new dependency to your project:

+    Git branch name : @master
+    go get github.com/go-chi/chi@master

+  # Updating Package Versions
+    You may use go get -u or go get -u=patch to update dependencies to the latest minor or patch upgrades respectively.